-Whether you are a presenter preparing for a conference or a meeting planner working with speakers, here are seven things speakers need to know to design a more powerful learning experience.
+Whether you are a presenter preparing for a conference or a meeting planner working with speakers, here are sis things speakers need to know to design a more powerful learning experience.
 While more is definitely desirable, these six areas represent the foundation of what a speaker needs in order to be successful.

 The desired outcomes

 Not just for the end of the presentation, but for when people have left the conference and are trying to apply the new information in their personal and professional efforts.
 What is it that they should be capable of doing?
 How should they be feeling about their efforts?
 What concepts or insights should most be shaping their choices?

 Different times require different information.
 Speakers, particularly those coming from outside the industry or profession, need to understand the current context in which the audience members operate: economically, socially, organizationally, etc. What are their most pressing issues?
 What information is unlikely to be well-received or unhelpful?
 What relevant info related to the sponsoring organization needs to be understood?
 An executive summary document (1-2 pages) of the industry/profession landscape, the players within it, and the key terms and facts is always valuable.

 A session does not happen in a vacuum.
 It usually is part of a conference program or a menu of professional development options individuals can select from as they desire.
 Where does an individual presentation fall in the program?
 What content might others be addressing before a session, information that a speaker may want to connect to or mention.
 What time of day is the program being held and how will that affect individuals' energy and attention.

 How do the audience members generally prefer to learn?
 Do they tend to be more left-brain analytical learners or more right-brain conceptual learners?
 What learning formats have they most enjoyed in the past?
 What teaching techniques are they most accustomed to experiencing?
 What types of visual information (handouts, slides, flipcharts) are participants used to experiencing?
 What are other learning norms/preferences a speaker should consider honoring?